gosseti/book/src/basics/state.md

 ```

 The test is simple - instantiate the contract twice with different initial admins, and ensure the query result
 is proper each time.
-This is often the way we test our contract - we execute bunch o messages on the contract,
+This is often the way we test our contract - we execute bunch of messages on the contract,
 and then we query it for some data, verifying if query responses are like expected.

 We are doing a pretty good job developing our contract.
 Now it is time to use the state and allow for some executions.